 – Although fruits and vegetables are organic garbage, they are not native to the region.
 So, if you leave the rest of an apple in the Park you are contaminating, as it could grow and affect the ecosystem.

 – The Park receives many visitors every year.
 If everyone would take a rock or the leave of a tree in some years we wouldn’t have any more forest.
-Take just pictures from the park!
+Just take pictures from the park!

 – More than 18 fires have occurred since 1980 due to careless visitors.
 These have damaged almost 17.000 hectares of vegetation from protected areas.
 This is why visitors are requested to use a camping stove.
 Fires are strictly forbidden.

-– Remember not to throw cigarette butts on the ground during hikes or from a vehicle for they are source of possible fires and produce visual pollution.
+– Remember not to throw cigarette butts on the ground during hikes or from a vehicle because they are a source of possible fires and produce visual pollution.

 |Best of the Argentine & Chilean Patagonia||Trekking Torres del Paine “W” Circuit||Hiking in Patagonia|

-This is the best way to get to know the National Park; visiting its most famous attractions and enjoying beautiful walks, while learning about the flora and fauna of the marvelous mountains that form part of the Paine Massif.
-After enjoying a lunch outdoors pick between a walk around the lake shore of Grey lake or take the wonderful *navigation and get close up to the Grey Glacier.
+This is the best way to get to know the National Park; visiting its most famous attractions and enjoying beautiful walks while learning about the flora and fauna of the marvelous mountains that are part of the Paine Massif.
+After enjoying a lunch outdoors, pick between a walk around the lakeshore of Grey lake or take the wonderful navigation and get up-close to the Grey Glacier.
 Duration: Full day.
 7-10 hours.
 Level of difficulty: Low.

 This excursion is designed for those who would like to learn about the Aonikenk (Tehuelche) culture.
 Visit the valleys and other areas, where these indigenous people used to live.
-This excursion is also a good option for bird watching, raptors and scavengers alike.
+This excursion is also a good option for watching birds, raptors and scavengers alike.
 Duration: 4 hours.
 Level of difficulty: Low.

-Arrive to the Salto Grande area by vehicle, and after a short walk, find yourself surrounded by one of the most beautiful views of the Paine Massif.
+Arrive at the Salto Grande area by vehicle, and after a short walk, find yourself surrounded by one of the most beautiful views of the Paine Massif.
 Salto Grande is the natural union of the lakes Nordenskjöld and Pehoé.
-This area is also characterized for its richness in vegetation.
+This area is also characterized by its richness in vegetation.
 Duration: 4 hours.
 Level of difficulty: Low.

-Get to Pudeto boat dock by vehicle and board of the “Hielos Patagónicos” Ferry for a 30 minute crossing of the Pehoé Lake, to reach the trailhead for the trek towards the French Valley.
-The trail is surrounded by lakes, rivers and streams, and a wonderful view of the Paine massif.
+Get to Pudeto boat dock by vehicle and board the “Hielos Patagónicos” ferry for a 30-minute crossing of the Pehoé Lake, to reach the trailhead for the trek towards the French Valley.
+The trail is surrounded by lakes, rivers, streams, and offers a wonderful view of the Paine massif.
 Once reaching the feet of Monte Paine Grande, rest in front of the French Glacier, and become a spectator for the avalanches that often occur.
 Duration: 12 hours.
 Level of difficulty: Medium.

-Explore the Ascencio Valley, walking through a beautiful lenga forests and getting up close to the astounding Towers of Paine.
+Explore the Ascencio Valley walking through beautiful lenga forests and getting up close to the astounding Towers of Paine.
 The trail travels through brush and crosses streams and moraines.
-For horses lovers there’s an option to ride to El Chileno Lodge, which is located halfway up the trail.
+For horses lovers, there’s an option to ride to El Chileno Lodge, which is located halfway up the trail.
 Then continue on foot towards the base of the Towers and delight by the stunning views.
 Duration: 6-8 hours.
 Level of difficulty: High.

-Arriving to Pudeto boat dock by vehicle, board the “Hielos Patagónicos” Ferry for a 30 minute crossing of the Pehoe Lake, to reach the trailhead for the Grey Glacier View Point.
-The hike travels through rocky areas, evergreen and deciduous forests, until reaching the wonderful view of the Grey Glaciar and the lake of the same name, filled with centenary icebergs.
+Arriving at Pudeto boat dock by vehicle, board the “Hielos Patagónicos” ferry for a 30-minute crossing of the Pehoe Lake, to reach the trailhead for the Grey Glacier View Point.
+The hike travels through rocky areas, evergreen, and deciduous forests until reaching the wonderful view of the Grey Glaciar and the lake of the same name, filled with centenary icebergs.
 Duration: 10-12 hours.
 Level of difficulty: High.

-Travel the south face of Almirente Nieto Mountain.
-After hiking for approximately 9km, the trail ascends the Bader Valley, reaching 750 mts, and offering a spectacular panorama of the opposite end of the Park and exposing the Cuerno Este at its best.
+Travel the south face of Almirante Nieto Mountain.
+After hiking for approximately 9km (6 miles), the trail ascends the Bader Valley, reaching 750 m, and offering a spectacular panorama of the opposite end of the Park and exposing the Cuerno Este at its best.
 Duration: 6-8 hours.
 Level of difficulty: High.

 You can provide yourself with enough Chilean pesos in the nearest town (Puerto Natales in Chile and El Calafate in Argentina)

 It is the same situation as with Internet service.
 The only public telephone inside the park can be found in the Park Administration Office.
-It is available until 8:00 p.m. on high season and until 6:00 p.m. on low season.
-(Cell phone calls cannot be made).
-Visitors must pay in local currency.
+It is available until 8:00 p.m. on the high season and until 6:00 p.m. in the low season.
+Unfortunately, cell phone calls cannot be made and visitors must pay in local currency.

 Don’t be dismayed if you receive dirty and hopelessly tattered banknotes; they will still be accepted everywhere.
 Some banks refuse worn or defaced US dollars, however, so make sure you arrive in Chile with pristine bills.